MShahzadMughal/python-online-ide/README.md

 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2FOpen-Education-Polito%2Foep-python-online.svg?type=shield)](https://app.fossa.io/projects/git%2Bgithub.com%2FOpen-Education-Polito%2Foep-python-online?ref=badge_shield)
 ## What

-FARE Python Online is a web application to run Python 3.x by means of a web browser interface.
+OEP Python Online is a web application to run Python 3.x by means of a web browser interface.
 It presents a menu and two columns, one for inserting the source code and the other one to see the results.